victoriadrake/victoriadrake.github.io/content/posts/20170506-replace-string-sed-command/index.md

 ---

-Meet your new friend `sed`.
-This amazingly powerful terminal tool is here to be totally underused for things like finding and replacing strings in files.
+If you want to save time and money, efficiency and automation are paramount.
+The ability to quickly and accurately modify codebases, configuration files, or documentation across an entire project is a critical skill that scales with team size and project complexity.
+This is where `sed`, the stream editor, becomes an indispensable tool in your terminal arsenal.

+While often underutilized, `sed` offers powerful capabilities for finding and replacing strings in files, making it a cornerstone for tasks ranging from simple text manipulation to large-scale refactoring and infrastructure automation.

-## Update a string in multiple files with `sed`
+## Strategic String Replacement with `sed`

-You've got two levels of intensity to choose from:
+When approaching string replacement, consider the scope of your operation:

-- **Non-recursive:** Just the files in my current directory.
+-   **Non-recursive:** Targeting files exclusively within the current directory.
-- **Recursive:** This directory and all the subdirectories it contains, with *maximum prejudice.*

-Here's how!
+-   **Recursive:** Extending the operation to include all subdirectories, ensuring comprehensive changes across a project.

+Let's explore the practical applications and underlying mechanics.

 ## Current directory, non-recursive

-*Non-recursive* means sed won't change files in any subdirectories of the current folder.
+For localized changes, `sed` operates directly on files in the current directory, ignoring subdirectories.

 ```text
 .